-Motorcycles are popular means of transportation in Japan.
-However, because of the inherent dangers involved in operating motorcycles, specific licensing requirements must be met, as well as stringent safety and emission system controls in compliance with Japanese laws.
-Purchase of a new or used motorcycle in Japan is a relatively straightforward transaction with prices comparable to those in the U.S. If you have a state-approved or U.S. military issued motorcycle license, be sure to bring it with you, as it may reduce the time spent in qualifying for a license.
-If you plan to ship a motorcycle to Japan, it would be advisable to have your sponsor check the vehicle specifications with the Security Department to ensure that the motorcycle will pass Japanese standards without excessive and costly modifications.
+Motorcycles are popular means of transportation in Korea.
+However, because of the inherent dangers involved in operating motorcycles, specific licensing requirements must be met, as well as stringent safety and emission system controls in compliance with Korean laws.
+Motorcycles are not allowed on highways.
+Purchase of a new or used motorcycle in Korea is a relatively straightforward transaction with prices comparable to those in the U.S. If you have a state-approved or U.S. military issued motorcycle license, be sure to bring it with you as it may reduce the time spent in qualifying for a license.
+If you plan to ship a motorcycle to Korea, it would be advisable to have your sponsor check the vehicle specifications with the Security Department to ensure that the motorcycle will pass Korean standards without excessive and costly modifications.